 Bunker (Turnout) Coat and Pants

 The most obvious peice of protectitive gear is the firefighters coat and pants.
 This something firefighters wear on pretty much any hazardous call.
 Thats including fires, rescues and vehicle accidents.

 Some will even have rescue harness built into the pants for rappelling.
 The structure of the material is made up of three layers: thermal liner, moisture barrier and outer shell.

-Is the exposed material that everyone sees.
-The material is heavy duty, thick, cut resistant as well as flame resistant.
+The outside, the exposed material that everyone sees, is the real magic of the Gear.
+The material is heavy duty, thick, and cut resistant (plus, clearly flame resistant).
 It provides about 20% of the thermal protection.

-These range in colors but are mostly black, tan or yellow.
+Bunker Gear comes in LOTS of different colors.
+While these range in colors, they are all effective.
+Generally, you’ll see black, tan or yellow.
 Usually these outer shells have reflective material stitched on for higher visibility in dark buildings and on the road ways during traffic accidents.

 This is laminated material to prevent moisture and harmful chemicals to making contact to the firefighters skin.
 Its often sewn into a moisture wicking material for breathability.

 A lot of times harmful gases and carcinogens are released in fires then firefighters use large amounts of water to put it out.
 This water is now contaminated with those carcinogens so the moisture barrier helps limit the absorption into the skin.

 This is a less commonly used piece of equipment.
 Most of the time firefighters are wearing basic station clothes underneath the gear.
 This is usually cotton or some sort of synthetic material.
 But some departments issue clothes that are made of nomex or Kevlar that have a much higher melting point.